Use annotations to refine code inspection

 You can annotate symbols in your source code as shown in the example above.
 In this case, you need to reference the

 JetBrains.Annotationsnamespace in your project.
-For more information, see Annotations in source code.
+For more information, refer to Annotations in source code.

 Even if you do not have access to sources, you can annotate symbols in compiled library code.
-For more information, see External annotations.
+For more information, refer to External annotations.